Mxx1029/git_practice/README.md

 # How to format your README (from [here](https://guides.github.com/features/wikis/)

-should contain only necessary information on how to start using and contributing to the project

-### Longer documentation is best suited for wikis
+should contain only necessary information on how to start using and contributing to the project. **Longer documentation is best suited for wikis**

 - **Project name**